cfjedimaster/LighthousePro/install/readme.txt

 This application was created by Raymond Camden (raymondcamden@gmail.com).
 If you find this application worthy, I have a Amazon wish list set up (www.amazon.com/o/registry/2TCL1D08EZEYE ).
 Gifts are always welcome. ;)

+Last Updated: 5/23/2014 (2.9.3)
+Fix by Alan Holden to allow for a specified attachment path.

 Last Updated: 9/1/2012 (2.9.2)
 /config/ColdSpring.xml.cfm - version